praveen-89/DevTwin-AI-Powered-Developer-Capability-Intelligence-Platform/RULES.md

 ## Architecture
 *   Respect module boundaries: Do not bleed background worker logic into the FastAPI request lifecycle.
 *   No undocumented architectural changes.
 Any change must trigger a `DECISIONS.md` update.
 *   No unnecessary technologies.
-Do not introduce Kafka, Neo4j, or Kubernetes without a formal ADR proving absolute necessity for the Minor MVP.
+Do not introduce Kafka, Neo4j, or Kubernetes for the Minor MVP.

 ## Backend (FastAPI)
 *   **API Validation**: Use Pydantic models for all inputs and outputs.